China tariffs on U.S. ethanol to cut off imports in short-term

 U.S. imports had recently picked up after prices fell enough to be attractive even with the high duties.

-But the new tariffs will close the arbitrage again, pushing up the price of U.S. ethanol to around 6,300 yuan ($1,003.58) per tonne after taxes, on par with domestic prices, the market sources said.
+But the new tariffs will close the arbitrage again, boosting the price of U.S. ethanol to around 6,300 yuan ($1,003.58) per tonne after taxes, on par with domestic prices, market sources said.

+“There’s not a lot booked past May now and there’s a fear they are not going to book anything forward,” a U.S. ethanol trader said of China.

+Chicago Board of Trade May ethanol futures 1ZEK8 fell 2.5 percent or about 4 cents to $1.44 per gallon, the lowest since Feb.
+9, as trade resumed after the tariff announcement.

-Prices in Brazil, the world’s top ethanol producer, are currently too high for exports to China, said the refinery manager, but they could be an option in future. ($1 = 6.2775 Chinese yuan renminbi) (Reporting by Hallie Gu and Dominique Patton; Editing by Christian Schmollinger)
+The refinery manager said prices in Brazil, the world’s top ethanol producer, are currently too high for exports to China, but could be an option in future.

+Reporting by Hallie Gu and Dominique Patton; Additional reporting by Michael Hirtzer in Chicago; Editing by Christian Schmollinger and David Gregorio